Data-pageup/Multivariate-Analysis-Using-R/README.md

 # this is an academic projects.
-Performed on different topics.
+Performed on different topics using R programming.
+Will update soon